 Soon to be recognised as one of New Zealand's Great Walks - a series of multi-day hiking trails through spectacular and significant landscapes - the South Island’s Tuatapere Hump Ridge Track has a fascinating story to tell.

-Located in spectacular Fiordland National Park - New Zealand’s largest national park - and nestled just outside the historic timber town of Tuatapere, the three-day, 62km Hump Ridge Track takes walkers on a journey of natural discovery across remote wild landscapes typical of the rugged south-eastern coastal region.
+Located in remote and little touched Fiordland National Park - New Zealand’s largest national park - and nestled just outside the historic timber town of Tuatapere, the three-day, 61km Hump Ridge Track takes walkers on a journey of natural discovery across remote wild landscapes typical of the rugged south-eastern coastal region.

 Sweeping views of Fiordland, the Southern Ocean and Stewart Island, and heritage sites are just some of the gems to be found on the track.

 Unusual sub-alpine flora and fauna, historic viaducts, natural wonders and potential encounters with endangered New Zealand wildlife in the towering prehistoric native forest infuse this pure wilderness experience - and then, there’s the tale of how the track came to be.

 Almost 117 years have passed since government workers first cut the coastal section of the Hump Ridge Track to provide an alternative transportation route for the unreliable shipping service operating from this remote region.

 During the logging boom of the 1920s, another section of the track was created at Port Craig - then the site of the biggest sawmill in New Zealand.
 Logs were transported to the mill along a remarkable tramway system from the forests to the west, between Port Craig and the Wairaurahiri River.

 The tramway system involved a series of viaducts spanning deep ravines.